- MUNCH & MOVE

 - How to embed daily FMS into your service

-For more resources to support implementing FMS at your service, visit the Munch & Move website by clicking the link below.
+For more resources to support delivery of FMS at your service, visit the Munch & Move website by clicking the link below.

-These resources have been designed to support educators in implementing a range of physical activity learning experiences, in both the indoor and outdoor environment.
-We have provided additional learning outcomes that educators can use to extend on the experience also.
+These resources offer equipment suggestions to support a wide range of physical activity learning experiences in both indoor and outdoor settings.
+Additional learning outcomes are included to help educators further extend and enrich each activity.

 - Benefits of outdoor play